 “While utterly creeped out, I was also amazed by the healing power that God has given our bodies, if only we are in tune!
 I don’t really [understand] how my belly button itself got smaller [just] because the muscles beneath it grew closer but it certainly did.
 I know we aren’t measuring belly buttons here, though, so that may be irrelevant.
 In the I LOVE fit2b section, I might add that I don’t think of the exercises as rituals that will produce magical results on their own but as lessons on how to use my muscles in a careful way.
 I use them to wake up my muscles and be mindful as I do the real work that makes me stronger throughout my day: Caring for my family and our home!”

 Isn’t that a great story?
 You’ve just read one story about how one woman’s core lifestyle change has also changed her belly button.
 We have so many more here on Fit2B.
 Keep reading and learning!
-(Here’s the link to my story!)
+Here’s the link to my own story with my own belly button pictures!